THIS AGREEMENT is made and entered into this

 Licensee agrees to keep the Premises and facilities clean and safe from damage by employees of Licensee or any third parties, including event patrons.

-The District reserves the right to remove from the Premises any person or persons deemed objectionable by the Manager for the reason that they may be causing a disturbance on the Premises or damage to the Premises or Arena equipment.
+The District reserves the right to remove from the Premises any person or persons deemed objectionable by for the reason that they may be causing a disturbance on the Premises or damage to the Premises or Arena equipment.

 In the event of damage or alteration to the Premises or equipment, Licensee agrees to pay to the District, on demand, such sums needed to fully restore the Premises or equipment, or repair the damage, or replace altered or damaged portions, at the District's option.
 Such damage shall include crowd damage as a result of failure to maintain order.